 Student Loan Deferments

 Most enrolled students receive automatic deferments.
 If, however, you receive a deferment form from your lender or loan servicer, contact the lender and tell them to get your enrollment information from the National Student Clearinghouse.
 If you still believe a paper deferment form needs to be processed, submit the form to the registrar's office, where it will be forwarded to the Clearinghouse for processing according to their requirements.
-Check the list of participating lenders and servicers to see if your lending organization offers paperless deferment.
+Check the list of participating lenders and

 Questions?
 Contact the Registrar's Office.